monkeyyey/stealth_donkey/README.md

 # stealth_donkey
-Stealth Donkey is a work-in-progress Proof-of-Concept(POC) project, a framework which can be applied to gather runtime system configuration and status for a targeted system at the stealth mode.
+Stealth Donkey is a work-in-progress Proof-of-Concept (POC) project, a framework that can be applied to gather runtime system configuration and status for a targeted system at the stealth mode.

-The framework should be able to be customizable for various OS and/or type of information to be collected.
+The framework is customisable for various operating systems and/or types of information to be collected.

-With the framework in place, a system administrator can apply it to monitor and gather vital system information for malware and/or intrusion detection at the EndPoint level.
+With the framework in place, a system administrator can monitor and gather vital system information for malware and/or intrusion detection at the EndPoint level.

 References:
 1. Unisys Stealth Solution Release v4.0: https://www.commoncriteriaportal.org/files/epfiles/st_vid10989-st.pdf